renesas-rz/rzg_hmi_sdk/docs/docs/wiki/lvgl_develop-gui-using-eez-studio.md

 The development flow described in this guide is as follows.

 1. Create GUI and generate source code in EEZ Studio on your PC.
-2. Build the GUI applicaiton from the generated source code on your Linux PC.
+2. Build the GUI application from the generated source code on your Linux PC.
 3. Copy the built executable file into a microSD card and run it on the EVK.

 ### 1. Create GUI and Generate source code